dracula/novel-writer/INSTALL.md

 ### [novelWriter](https://novelwriter.io/)

+#### Native Theme

+[As of novelWriter 2.5](https://novelwriter.io/releases/release_2_5.html#theme-additions), a Dracula GUI and syntax theme comes bundled with the software.

+1. Go to Tools > Preferences
+2. In the _Appearance_ section, select the **Dracula** Color theme for the GUI theme
+3. In the _Document Style_ section, select the **Dracula** Document color theme for the syntax highlighting theme

+The native version differs slightly from our original themes, which remain available for use as alternatives.

 #### Install using Git

 If you are a git user, you can install the theme and keep up to date by cloning the repo: